 The researchers then decided to find out how people who were undergoing psychedelic-assisted therapy reacted to the music played during their sessions.

-Typically, psychedelic therapy involves patients lying on a bed with eyeshades and headphones on, while listening to ambient or classical music, as the therapists support the patient through any difficult feelings that may come up.
-This means the music could play a central role in the patient’s journey.
+Typically, psychedelic therapy involves patients lying on a bed with eyeshades and headphones on, while listening to ambient or classical music, as the therapists support the participant through any difficult feelings that may come up.
+This means the music could play a central role in the participant’s journey.

 The research also showed that there was a wide variance in the kind of music that the participants liked, and the kinds of music they disliked.
 This appeared to be very personal, and could depend on the individual participant’s taste in music, or their current mental state during the time that certain tracks came on.

 This research shows how challenging it can be to select music to use in psychedelic therapy playlists.
 Not only do people have very specific preferences for music, and what feels meaningful to them, but they will all go through different psychedelic experiences that might need different kinds of music at different points.

 What researchers have tended to do so far is pick music with minimal vocals (to minimize distraction), and follow a typical pattern: Calm tracks during the come-up, followed by a “pendulum effect” of alternating intense and calm tracks during the peak, and then calm tracks once more during the come-down.

 It’s also common practice to avoid using tracks that have become culturally well-known, such as classical music that has been used in advertisements or movies.

 However, according to leading psychedelic music researcher Mendel Kaelen, it’s also helpful to have some flexibility and potentially personalize playlists to individuals.
 He suggests that in a similar way to how therapists adapt their technique depending on the individual patient, they could also be trained to select appropriate music: “More often it is based on intuition and experience, which informs [therapists] what words to say, when to say it, and likewise [this could apply to] what music to play, and when to play it.”